dlight-js/dlight/README.md

 # 🧬 DLight.js

-DLight.js is a gooooood web framework!
+DLight.js is a coooooool web framework!

 * ⚡️ Performant
   * Dlight optimizes codes in compiling stage and directly manipulates DOM.
 Dlight is even faster than vanilla JavaScript code(because sometimes you may not know how to write a fully optimized one).